SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/University/Semester 6/Algorithms/function_recap.md

     Here, 'a' and 'b' are two variable defined as integer variable.

     - Actual parameter: The actual value that passed into the function by a caller.
+Actual parameters are also known as **'arguments'**.

     ```
     sum(10, 20); /// result: 30